The Brady Bunch Movie-1995

 Brazen and beautiful, Carmen is a seductress who works in a parachute factory in North Carolina during World War II.
 After trading fists with a co-worker, Carmen is jailed and assigned handsome Corporal Joe (Harry Belafonte) to escort her to the authorities.

-While Carmen is not shy about setting her sights on the young man, his fiancee, virginal Cindy Lou, fumes with anger and schemes to keep her man.
-This results in a triangle, of sorts, as Carmen and Joe eventually fall madly in love, leaving poor Cindy Lou by the wayside, but their love faces hurdles.
+While Carmen is not shy about pursuing the young man, his fiancee, virginal Cindy Lou, fumes and schemes to keep her man.

-The rather lighthearted first portion of the film, with coquettish humor mixed in, is offset by a much darker path the film then takes.
+The somewhat lighthearted first portion of the film, with coquettish humor mixed in, is offset by a much darker path the film takes.
 As Carmen and Joe finally profess their love and share a night of passion, she leaves him in the middle of the night, unable to endure prison time.

 This results in Joe being imprisoned as the couple ultimately cannot stay away from one another despite repeated obstacles to their happiness.
 An additional character, a boxer named Husky, with designs on Carmen, is introduced, complicating matters.